AdobeDocs/experience-platform.en/help/privacy-service/api/content.md

 **Response**

 The response is a zip file (*.zip).
-THe information is typically returned in JSON format, although that cannot be guaranteed.
+The information is typically returned in JSON format, although that cannot be guaranteed.
 Extracted data can be returned in any format.